gammapy/enrico/doc/source/setup.rst

 You need to:

 * Install the Fermi ScienceTools
-* Install additional python packages
 * Install Enrico
+* Install additional (optional) python packages
+* Download Fermi data (photon and spacecraft files)
 * Download the diffuse model and 2FGL catalog files
-* Download Fermi data (photon and spacecraft files)

 Here we give some instructions on how to do these steps, but to be honest, if you don't know how to install python